raspberrypilearning/club-mentoring/en/step_6.md

 </div>

 ## Our Code Editor
-We have created a free online text-based Code Editor to help young people aged 7 and older learn to write code.
+We have created a [free online text-based Code Editor](https://editor.raspberrypi.org/en/){:target="_blank"} to help young people aged 7 and older learn to write code.

 --- collapse ---
 ---